Joe-Collins-1986/minesweeper/README.md

    ---

    #### Enter coordinates
-   The user will then enter coordinates in the following format (row coloumn).
+   The user will then enter coordinates in the following format (row column).
    They will then be offered the opportunity to place a flag.
 If the user enter 'n' the space will be revealed.

    ![First Guess](readme_assets/features/demo-features/gameplay/starting-board-with%20guesses.png)